FABULISM: WHAT IS IT?

 - Fate is also a thing, but can be thrown off-course by a savvy young protagonist.
 Related to fate, the moon features large in many fabulist stories.

-- Some stories have a fable/folklore/legend quality to them, taking modern people back to a time when humans really did believe the world was made of magic.
+- Some stories have an atavistic fable/folklore/legend quality to them, taking modern people back to a time when humans really did believe the world was made of magic.
 There might be some direct link to the ancient past emphasised in the story e.g. finding something ancient or learning something about history in school or perhaps it’s simply working out some family history.
+In Skellig we have Archaeopteryx and evoltuion as a way to make Skellig credible.
+We don’t know what he is or where he came from.
+But we are reminded that there once was a dinosaur that flew, and evolution can produce many different forms of strange beings.
+It just may be that Skellig is the last of an ancient species, something akin to an angel.
+It is also a way to connect his story to the much older story of the evolution of humans and the personal evolution of understanding the ephemeral nature of being.

-- Time travel which affects individuals at the personal (friendship/family) level.
+- There is sometimes time travel which affects individuals at the personal (friendship/family) level.
+The Girl Who Leapt Through Time is an example of that.
 These kids aren’t out to save the world — they’re trying to subvert personal tragedies and relationship breakups.

-- Serious issues such as drug-use and bullying can be made heartwarming by the injection of fabulism.
+- Serious issues such as drug-use and bullying can be made heartwarming by an injection of fabulism.

 - They’re quite often set in a real-world big city such as L.A., London or New York City, but can also be set in a realistic little town which mimics a real place.
 Or they might be set in a deliberately magical sounding place with a poetic name.

 - A character may need to keep their magical powers secret, or magic might be a widely accepted part of the natural storyworld.
-Sometimes only the children know about the magic because the adults are too busy to notice it.
+Sometimes only the children know about the magic because the adults are too busy to notice it, or wouldn’t believe it even if they were told.
+Sometimes this can feel contrived.
+David Almond avoids any sense of contrivance by having Michael engage adults when he recognises his own ignorance.
+For example, he asks a doctor about arthritis and quizzes a teacher about evolution and shoulder blades, though significantly, he doesn’t talk to them about Skellig.
+He has Mina — another child — for that.

 - The fabulism in children’s books often creates an atmosphere which feels cosy and snug and whimsical.

-- There is often a ‘wise woman’ or a ‘wise man’ or sometimes the child character is wise beyond their years.
+- There is often a ‘wise woman’ or a ‘wise man’ or sometimes a child character is wise beyond their years (e.g. Mina in Skellig, who might also be interpreted as simply mimicking her mother).
 Other fairytale archetypes can be mapped onto contemporary characters.

 - Fabulism can be a part of any genre — sometimes it’s a mystery, sometimes it’s used to solve a crime, sometimes it’s a story about human relationships.